 At this point we need to determine which bunch in the iGp/iGp12 processing is lined up with the beam.
 To do so, bisection is typically used.
 Initially our bunch drive pattern might look like 1:64.
 Select the first half of the ring using 1:32.
 If the beam is still excited one of the first 32 bunches in iGp/iGp12 processing coincides with the beam in the kicker.
 Continue the bisection until one bunch is identified.
-At this point one can adjust the output (one-turn) delay so that the excited bunch number agrees with the back-end can be considered coarsely timed.
+At this point one can adjust the output (one-turn) delay so that the excited bunch number agrees with the bunch number seen in the front-end.
+Once such agreement is reached the back-end can be considered coarsely timed.
 For finer timing the iGp/iGp12 output timing must be adjusted in sub-RF-period steps to maximize the beam response.